Dr George Corbett and ITIA researchers teamed up with Tom Wilkinson and St Salvator’s Chapel Choir to produce a new TheoArtistry recording.

-ITIA (The Institute for Theology, Imagination and the Arts) will provide expertise on the relationship between theology and music, research on the theological contexts of the musical programme, as well as help curating secular and liturgical performances by the choir.
+ITIA (The Institute for Theology, Imagination and the Arts) provided expertise on the relationship between theology and music, research on the theological contexts of the musical programme, as well as help curating secular and liturgical performances by the choir.

 ‘St Salvator’s is an outstanding chapel choir, and ITIA is delighted to be collaborating with Tom Wilkinson and the superb musicians in the choir.
 Composers from Bach to James MacMillan have been inspired by their Christian faith, and music is for many people, whether believers or not, a profound spiritual, intellectual and emotional resource.
 The Theoartistry recording, entitled ‘Annunciations’, is an opportunity to celebrate the way that the divine seems to speak to humanity through music.’ — George Corbett